 Answer = $600 gain

-An easy way to determine if a call will be assigned is utilizing the phrase “call up.”
-Calls are only exercised if the underlying security’s market price is above the strike price.
-This is not the case in this example, so the option expires.
+A quick way to think about assignment for calls is the phrase “call up.”
+Calls are exercised only when the market price is above the strike price.
+That isn’t true here, so the option expires.

-Writers can also perform closing transactions to exit their obligations before expiration.
+Writers can also perform closing transactions to exit their obligation before expiration.

 An investor goes short 1 ABC Sep 75 call @ $6.
 After ABC’s market price rises to $79, the premium rises to $9, and the investor performs a closing purchase.
 What is the gain or loss?